Pink Dot: History

 Entrepreneur Bill Toro founded the chain in 1987 with the purchase of a single liquor store.
 His idea to create a delivery-based operation arose from numerous complaints he observed about the traffic in Los Angeles.
 Pink Dot is a privately owned corporation with Toro retaining 30% control.

 In 1996, Pink Dot was referred to as a rapidly expanding grocery delivery company in a Los Angeles Times story that noted the store guaranteed delivery within 45 minutes for a service charge of $9.99.
 Orders were filled from five warehouses.
 Company executives at the time predicted home delivery would become a "big part of the changing face of retail."

 As Pink Dot prepared to expand into Orange County, the company phased out its signature polka-dotted, propeller-topped Volkswagen Beetle delivery cars after market tests showed that Orange County residents wanted their purchases delivered in more low-profile vehicles.

 Pink Dot partnered with order takers such as the now-defunct Kozmo.com, which went defunct in the bursting of the dot-com bubble, as a way to expand the product line into items such as Compact Discs and pharmaceuticals.

 Late 2000s

 In 2008, Pink Dot announced a partnership with Ford Motor Company and began using the Ford Transit Connect, a delivery system that Pink Dot president Sol Yamini described as "room service for your home."

-Later, Pink Dot partnered with Postmates to extend its offerings to app users.
+In 2019, Pink Dot partnered with Postmates to extend its offerings to app users.